Where we work

 Nevertheless, despite an initial emphasis on diversity, Peru and Vietnam (and to a large extent India) have experienced consistent economic growth since our work started in 2001.
 But economic growth does not necessarily mean that the challenges of poverty are overcome – and high levels of social and economic inequality persist.

-Thus, we are now studying poverty in the context of national economic change, at the same time recognising that inequality may become increasingly entrenched with growth, and that rising food and oil prices and other global forces may in any case begin to undermine growth in the coming years.
+Thus, we are now studying poverty in the context of national economic change, at the same time recognising that inequality may become increasingly entrenched, and that rising food or commodity prices and other global forces may in any case undermine growth in the coming years.